DeepLabCut/DeepLabCut/docs/convert_maDLC.md

 If you have a pre-2.2 project (`labeled-data`) with a **single animal** that you want to use with DLC 2.2, i.e. use your older data to now train the new multi-task deep neural network, here is what you need to do.

-(1) we recommend you make a back-up of your project folder.
+(1) We recommend you make a back-up of your project folder.

 (2) Open your `config.yaml` file (in any text editor, or python IDE such as PyCharm, Spyder, VScode, atom, etc).